vulook/nationalbudget-engine-git/README.md

 ## NATIONAL BUDGET

-Java Maven web project for analyzing the expenditures of the State Budget of Ukraine
+Java Maven web project for analyzing the expenditures of the State Budget of Ukraine.

 The project has implemented: